Chipped nails are a thing of the past. Heck, painted nails (and the nearly unavoidable smudges) are a thing of the past, too.

 The first electric tattoo machine was patented in 1891.
 And 127 years later, society has moved from permanently inking the skin to semi-permanently inking nails.
 Yes, fingernails.

 The minimalist trend started popping up on Instagram earlier this year with celeb tattoo artist JonBoy, who has tattooed everyone from Kendall Jenner to Hailey Baldwin and Post Malone.

-Needle Nails, cofounded by Boyd and Stapleton, launched in the beginning of 2018, quickly gaining steam, and status.
-And, the tattoo pop up shop — they do not have a storefront and currently only do appointments and events — has become “a sensation of sorts,” she says.
+Needle Nails, co-founded by Boyd and Stapleton, launched at the beginning of 2018, quickly gaining steam and status.
+And the tattoo pop-up shop — they do not have a storefront and currently only do appointments and events — has become “a sensation of sorts,” she says.

 The tattoo only lasts for as long as it takes the full nail to grow out.

 Stapleton’s first one lasted for six to eight weeks, but she has seen friend’s nail tattoos that have lasted for up to 12.
 And, the best part?
 There is no pain.
 Stapleton says that is the biggest misconception.
 According to Stapleton, it is simply a vibration on the surface of the nail.

 Needle Nails only sticks to black ink for aesthetic reasons, says Stapleton.
 But, it is the same nontoxic ink as a normal tattoo.
 Boyd lightly scratches the surface of the nail to ink the designs.
 Nail tattoos are not for everyone, though.
 “You need to have strong healthy nails,” says Stapleton, “If you have compromised nails from acrylic nails or polish on your nails for too long, I would avoid it.”